martbhell/martbhell.github.io/posts/2011/02/brocade-san-switch-firmware-upgrades.md

  - Upgrading to Fabric OS 8.1.x can be done non-disruptively from Brocade platform running 8.0.2 or later.
 From 7.4.x disruptively with "firmwaredownload -s".
  - Upgrading to Fabric OS 8.2.x can be done non-disruptively from Brocade platform running 8.1.0a or later.
 From 8.0.x disruptively with "firmwaredownload -s".
  - Any Brocade platform listed in the Supported Device section running any FOS 8.2 version can be non-disruptively upgraded to FOS 9.0.0
+ - Upgrading to Fabric OS 9.1.x "For Brocade X6, G630, X7, and G730 a valid Trusted FOS (TruFOS) Certificate is _required_"

 About non-disruptively: This means you **can** go to 7.0.xfrom earlier  than 6.4.1a but ports will go offline during the upgrade.
 See the release notes or Upgrade Guides for more details.